ilri/meta/README.md

   - t - Table to be converted if only one table export is needed
   - d - Target directory for the export
   - o - Output format.
 For example STATA, SPSS, CSV, SQL, XML or JSON
   - n - Value to be used in case of NULL.
-Default is 0 (cero)
+Default is 0 (zero)
   - T - Include protected fields.
-In META you can define fields that contains sensitive data.
-By default MySQLToFile excluse such fields.
+In META you can define fields that contain sensitive data.
+By default MySQLToFile excludes such fields.

 ##### Example